 - Formal complaints will be recorded in our central register within 24 hours and we will send you a letter acknowledging your complaint within 2 days of us receiving it.

-- Your complaint will be investigated by the Customer Service Manager.
+- Your complaint will be investigated by the Head of Compliance.
 We will ask you to provide additional information if we feel it is necessary to help us properly investigate your complaint.

 - Once we have spoken to any relevant parties, examined all relevant files and concluded our investigation; we will send you, within 21 days of acknowledging your complaint, a detailed written response which will include our suggestions for resolving your complaint.